 Test of the extracts for antimicrobial activity

-Ue cup-plate agar di9usion method was adopted to assess the antibacterial activity of the prepared extracts.
+The cup-plate agar diffusion method was adopted to assess the antibacterial activity of the prepared extracts.
 2 mL of a standardized bacterial stock suspension were thoroughly mixed with 200 mL of a sterile molten nutrient agar.
 20 ml aliquots of the inoculated nutrient agar will be distributed in sterile Petri dishes.
-Ue agar was leI to set and three cups (10 mm in diameter) were cut using a sterile cork Borer (no. 4) in each plate and the agar discs were removed using a sterile wire loop.
+The agar was set and three cups (10 mm in diameter) were cut using a sterile cork Borer (no. 4) in each plate and the agar discs were removed using a sterile wire loop.
 Each cup was filled with 100 µ of one of extracts concentration using microliter pipette and the extract were allowed to di9use at room temperature for 2 hrs.
 Two replicates were carried out for each extract against each of the bacterial organisms.
-Ue plates were then incubated at 37°C for 18 hrs.
-Simultaneously, in separate Petri dishes a cup were made for each organism.
-AIer incubation, the diameters of the growth inhibition zones were measured, and the average values were tabulated [11-15].
+The plates were then incubated at 37°C for 18 hrs.
+Simultaneously, in separate petri dishes a cup were made for each organism.
+After incubation, the diameters of the growth inhibition zones were measured, and the average values were tabulated [11-15].

 Results and Discussion